boengli/capacitor-fullscreen/README.md

 This Capacitor plugin allows you to enable fullscreen mode in your Android application, effectively hiding the system status and navigation bars for an immersive experience.

+**Important Note:**
+This plugin is currently under development and has not been fully tested yet.

 ## Install